leekelleher/umbraco-contentment/.github/README.md

 - [Lee Kelleher](https://leekelleher.com) - ([GitHub](https://github.com/leekelleher), [Twitter](https://twitter.com/leekelleher))

+Current development time: **300+ hours** (as of 2019-08-01) - _so you have an idea how of much human time/effort has been put into making this package._

 #### Special thanks

-- Thank you to [Umbrella](https://umbrellainc.co.uk) for providing me with the time and resource to develop this project.
+- Thank you to [Umbrella](https://umbrellainc.co.uk) for facilitating me with the time and resource to develop this project.

 #### Logo